 What is Emergency Contraception?

 Emergency contraception should not be used as a regular form of birth control but can help if you have had unprotected sex.
-Your doctor can explain more about this and you can also read: Emergency contraception: How much do you know about the morning after pill?
+Your doctor can explain more about this and you can also read: What You Can Expect After Taking the Morning After Pill

 Will my birth control prevent STDs?

 Birth control does not prevent the spread of STDs.
 Condoms help to reduce your risk of contracting STDs.
 Your doctor can further explain how to reduce your risk of contracting a STD.

 “Choosing Your Birth Control Method,” 2009, Staff Writer, California Family Health Council